small estate affidavit illinois small estate affidavit illinois

 Requirements for Filing

 Filing a small estate affidavit in Illinois mandates strict adherence to specific requirements.
 First, the total value of the decedent’s personal estate must not exceed $100,000, excluding real estate.
 Heirs or executors must ensure the decedent owned no real estate at the time of death.
 The affidavit must be completed and notarized by an heir or executor.
 Essential details include the decedent’s full name, death date, and last residence.
-A comprehensive inventory of personal assets, along with beneficiary or heir information, is also necessary.
+A comprehensive inventory of personal assets and beneficiary or heir information is also necessary.

 Limitations and Exclusions